lydiakatsis/tropical_forest_gunshot_classifier/README.md

 `train_GUNSHOT_classifier round 8.py` contains the script used to train the gunshot classification CNN, including the data augmentation pipeline.

 ## Final model ##
 `Best.model` contains the final, best-performing model that was used in the manuscript.
+This model only works with OpSo 0.5

+'Updated_gunshot_model.model' contains the final model that has been updated to load into OpSo 0.7

 ## Prediction script ##
 `predict_GUNSHOT_classifier.py` shows how to use the model to classify gunshots in new datasets.
 Note that this model classifies 4-second .WAV files (see http://opensoundscape.org/en/latest/ for how to predict on longer files)